mendix/docs/content/developerportal/deploy/index.md

 * [General](general) – contains information which applies to deployments in many different environments
 * Environment-specific sections – these contain instructions for the deployment and maintenance of apps in specific environments, for example, [Mendix Cloud](mendix-cloud-deploy) and [SAP Cloud Platform](sap-cloud-platform)
 * [Mobile App](mobileapp) – contains instructions for publishing your mobile app: to the Apple or Google stores, for example
-* [App Services](app-services) – describes what can be published to the Mendix App Store, and how to do this
+* [App Services](app-services) – describes what can be published to the Mendix Marketplace, and how to do this

 ## 2 Run Locally or Preview